-Brook Hill will attempt to maintain a list of tutors but will not accept responsibility for the results of such tutoring or discuss or recommend financial arrangements with a tutor.
+Brook Hill will attempt to maintain a list of tutors for MS/US students through ACE but will not accept responsibility for the results of such tutoring or discuss or recommend financial arrangements with a tutor.

 Asbestos Management Plan

 ERI Consulting, Inc., Tyler, Texas, completed the required inspection and prepared the management plan prepared in accordance with Section 763.85 of the Asbestos Hazard Emergency Response Act (AHERA), 40 CFR, Section 763.